phelps-matthew/Cosmological-Perturbations/README.md

 # &#129680; Cosmological-Perturbations
 If you've ever wondered what a PhD in theoretical physics might *actually* entail, including the day-to-day work, look no further!
 Here is a complete representation of my 6 years of research and coursework.
 All compactified into a single repo.
+It has the work I did on the daily grind (`research_bulk`), the code I wrote to make it possible (`Mathematica`), and the final polished outcomes (`research_highlights`).
 Thankfully, I adopted LaTeX early on and used it for everything, so most of the output consists of nicely formatted pdf's.
 Feel free to explore and/or make use of it!

 [What did I research?](#research-summary)